 “I never thought to see you again,” I told her, putting away the last my bottles.
 I then helped her.

 “What have you been up to all this time?”
 I asked, both of us struggling to fit the bottles on the over-crowded shelf.

 “Just going to school, and work.
-I had been working over at the new Barlington, but I decided to come back here.
+I had been working over at the new Barlington, but I came back here.
 There was a whole political thing going on over there,” she said.

 “And Shareldine?”
 I asked, curious.
-Both her and Shareldine were two sided of the same coin, and the only thing that deferred between them was minute physical traits and marriage.
+Both her and Shareldine were two sides of the same coin, and the only thing that deferred between them was marriage.

-“I am glad she is doing good,” I responded, a warm feeling spreading throughout my body.
+“I am glad she is doing good,” I responded.

-“Yeah, she is even having another baby,” said Clarissa.
+“Yeah, she is even having another baby,” said Marissa.